 As the sessions progressed, Renée began to use creative writing and art making to express her thoughts and feelings.
 This way of working felt hands-on and tangible for Renée as it helped her to consider new and different perspectives on the same issues.
 Overall, working creatively helped build Renée’s confidence and self-esteem, and she gained a new sense of self-worth and self-love.

 Renée learned a lot about her relationships and about herself.
-Renée is now more comfortable with being single and is open to the idea that she will one day enjoy another relationship.
+Now, Renée is more comfortable being single and is open to the idea that she will one day enjoy another relationship.

 Just like Renée, Relationship Therapy can help you: